- 1. Name of the medicinal product

 - 10. Date of revision of the text

 Please note:Treatment with Budenofalk 3mg does not appear useful in patients with Crohn´s disease affecting the upper gastro-intestinal tract.
-Extraintestinal symptoms, e.g. involving the skin, eyes or joints, are unlikely to respond to Budenofalk 3mg because of its local action.- Symptomatic relief of chronic diarrhoea due to collagenous colitis Autoimmune hepatitis
+Extraintestinal symptoms, e.g. involving the skin, eyes or joints, are unlikely to respond to Budenofalk 3mg because of its local action.- Collagenous colitis - Induction of remission in patients with active collagenous colitis Autoimmune hepatitis

-Adults aged> 18 years:The recommended daily dose is one capsule (containing 3 mg budesonide) three times daily (morning, midday and evening; corresponding to a total daily dose of 9 mg budesonide).
+Adults aged > 18 years:The recommended daily dose is three capsules once daily in the morning or one capsule (containing 3 mg budesonide) three times daily (morning, midday and evening; corresponding to a total daily dose of 9 mg budesonide) if this is more convenient to the patient.

 ChildrenBudenofalk 3mg should not be taken by children younger than 12 years due to insufficient experience and possibly increased risk of adrenal suppression in this age group.